xhepherd/taxi-booking-python/README.md

 $ pip install -r requirements.pip
 ```
 ### Database
-Not using any persistent storage instead data is stored in-memory which is in key-value data structure.
+Not using any persistent storage instead data is stored in-memory in form of key value pairs.

 ## How to run